Skip to content

 Finding Clarity in the In-Between

-A midday prayer for when you're caught between knowing what comes next.
-This guide helps you bring your uncertainty to Jesus and listen for his steadying presence in the fog.
+A midday prayer for when you're uncertain about what comes next.
+This guide creates space to bring your questions to Jesus and discover what He might be inviting you toward.

 Midday I don't know what to pray